ratkic/toyshop/README.md

 HTML5: For structuring the content and layout of the website.
 CSS3: Used extensively for styling, layout, and ensuring responsiveness through media queries and modern CSS techniques.

-📱 Responsive Design

-A major goal of this project was to ensure that the website's design is fully responsive.

 ⚠️ Note

 This project is a design prototype only.
 It does not include any back-end functionality or interactive features beyond basic CSS interactions.